 James vs. His Future Self was the fifth film for Canadian director Jeremy LaLonde.
 LaLonde had previously made comedies such as The Untitled Work of Paul Sheppard (2010), Sex After Kids (2013), How to Plan an Orgy in a Small Town (2015), which had enjoyed reasonable success internationally, and The Go-Getters (2018), all non-genre films.

-There have been some clever and sophisticated time travel films in recent years with the likes of Timecrimes (2007), The Infinite Man (2014), Predestination (2014), Black Hollow Cage (2017) and In the Shadow of the Moon (2019).
+There have been some clever and sophisticated time travel films in recent years with the likes of Timecrimes (2007), The Infinite Man (2014), Predestination (2014), Black Hollow Cage (2017), In the Shadow of the Moon (2019) and Beyond the Infinite: Two Minutes (2020).
 (For a more detailed overview of the genre see Time Travel Films).

 A similar version of the premise in which a regular guy is surrounded by multiple versions of himself travelled through time appeared just before this with the fun Mega Time Squad (2018).
 If anything what James vs. His Future Self resembles is The Kid (2000) in which Bruce Willis encounters a boyhood version of himself, although here it is more a case of the boy or twentysomething self receiving a visit from the older self.
 (In real-life, Daniel Stern who plays the older James is only ten years older than Jonas Chernick who plays his younger self).